 Alternatively, the Spaceship Universe Portfolio is carefully selected by experts to align with niche criteria.
 Subsequently, the potential for greater losses and rewards is elevated.
 This is also reflected to some extent in the Spaceship Earth Portfolio.
 However, there is a more niche selection criteria for this portfolio as it precludes non-environmentally friendly companies.

 Therefore, it depends entirely on your risk tolerance.
-If you have a high risk tolerance, then the Spaceship Universe Portfolio may be better aligned to your desires.
+If you have a high-risk tolerance, then the Spaceship Universe Portfolio may be better aligned with your desires.
 Alternatively, if you want to take a more passive and safer approach, then the Spaceship Origin Portfolio will be your best bet.
 Lastly, if you are an ethical investor, then the Spaceship Earth Portfolio is more suited to you.

 The thing to keep in mind with all portfolios is that they are growth-oriented.
 The Spaceship Voyager team, therefore, recommends that you hold all portfolios for at least 7 years to experience growth.
 This is due to all portfolios containing high amounts of equities.
 Equities are growth assets, that while susceptible to short term market fluctuations, tend to perform well over long investment horizons.